ansible/ansible-builder/docs/usage.rst

 ``--context``
 *************

-By default, Ansible Builder creates a directory named ``context`` in the current working directory.
+Specifies the directory name for the build context Ansible Builder creates.
+Default directory name is ``context`` in the current working directory.
 To specify another location:

 .. code::